 Over the years many students have worked part time in our leather goods store, including Jamie and Gail's children Matthew and Sarah.
 For them it was their first job held, and they learned how to process orders and use some of the leather working equipment.
 Eventually they moved on to other job interests.
 During the beginning of the Covid -19 crisis in 2020, when businesses were being closed down by Covid government restrictions, Leathermith Designs like so many businesses was operating with a skeleton crew.
 Sarah and Matthew came back on weekends, evenings, and other time off to help keep the orders and production going.
 Within a few months Leathersmith Designs was able to return to normal staffing levels.

 Sarah & Matthew working on promotional leather products.

 Alana Leblanc joined us in 2004 after graduating with a Bachelor of Fine Arts degree from Nova Scotia College Of Art & Design, and continued working with us until 2018.
 Alana's artistic skills, creative ideas and eye for design resulted in many more product lines being added to Leathersmith Designs.
+Over the many years, Alana was essential in expanding our website and initiating Leathersmith Designs into the social media world.
 With her eye for detail and colour, customers were assured to be completely satisfied with the new leather products that were created.

 Alana designing a custom guitar strap with hand tools.